 That’s usually followed by a two-hour group lesson, for either kids or adults.
-After lunch I usually have another two-hour lesson.
+After lunch, I usually have another two-hour lesson.

 I’ve been coming to Silver Star since I was 13 and knew that when I was older that I wanted to spend a season or so at a ski resort in Canada.

 First impressions of Silver Star Mountain Resort

 Such a cute, quaint and unique resort, I thought to myself what can I possibly get up to here?

 Why ski at Silver Star Mountain Resort?

 The snow!
-And at Silver Star there are no chairlift lines to get up the mountain and no crowds on the slopes.
+And at Silver Star, there are no chairlift lines to get up the mountain and no crowds on the slopes.

 I haven’t skied in Australia since I was, like, 10 but I do remember waiting around a lot!

-If you are a family, Silver Star is the best resort to come to as we accommodate for everyone and every age.
+If you are a family, Silver Star is the best place to come to as we accommodate everyone and every age.

 In my free time…

 I’m also going to learn to cross country ski next season, which I’m really excited about, and fat biking is also on my to-do list.

 It’s all about the layering underneath what you wear and drink lots of hot chocolate!

 Has your family visited Silver Star Mountain Resort?

 They skied nearly every day and caught up with all our friends.

 I’ve spent a fair bit of time in Vancouver over the years and explored there.
 Capilano Suspension Bridge is my favourite place in Vancouver.

 Where would you take family?

-Well I think I would do little road trips around the Okanagan.
+Well, I think I would do little road trips around the Okanagan and Penticton.
 There are so many beautiful spots around there like BX Falls, Kalamalka Lake and Okanagan Lake.